laurabenestan/Admixture/README.md

 - an extended MAP file (*.bim) that contains information about the allele names, which would otherwise be lost in the .bed file

 **Run Admixture** in bash.
 Go into the folder where your bed file is.
-Add the path of this file in your terminal by typing:
+Run admixture on your .bed file in your terminal by typing:

 ```{r, engine = 'bash', eval = FALSE}
 for K in 1 2 3 4 5; do admixture --cv=10 -B2000 -j8 nameofyourfile.bed $K | tee log${K}.out; done
 ```
+Usually the maximum number of K - to test as a first step - is selected based on the number of sampling locations that you have.
+If you have 10 sampling locations (n = 10), you can first test a K max = n + 1 = 11.

 **Collect the cross validation information** obtained from the all the log files.
 ```{r, engine = 'bash', eval = FALSE}